schellhas/docs/source/tools/git/managing-multiple-ssh-identities-for-git.rst

    Hi username!
 You've successfully authenticated, but GitHub/GitLab does not provide shell access.

-Step 6: clone repositories using the SSH host aliases
+Step 6: Clone repositories using the SSH host aliases
 ------------------------------------------------------

 Use the `Host` alias you defined in `~/.ssh/config` instead of the raw domain.